csushildev/aws/README.md

-# Simple aws implementation of Resume on Cloud using docker [Deployed on Nginx server on Docker Host in below Image].
+# Simple aws implementation of Resume on Cloud using Docker [deployed on nginx server on docker host in below Image].
 Below is the architecture diagram

 Available at : www.sc-dev.site